Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: INTRODUCTION

-In this work, we focus on developing an end-to-end DRL approach that is independent from a separate perception system.
 Nevertheless, implementing DRL in real-world robotic systems raises concerns over safety, which is of utmost priority in surgical settings.
 DRL methods are susceptible to unanticipated behaviors in situations not encountered during training, leading to potentially harmful consequences \cite{AcHeTa17}.

 Constrained Reinforcement Learning (CRL) provides a way to tackle safety by restricting the agents from taking potentially unsafe actions through the incorporation of an additional cost function that should be minimized.
 While the reward function incentivizes specific behavior, the cost function is designed to penalize unwanted actions.
 However, in practice, achieving a perfect zero-cost result through numerical optimization in DRL is often impractical.
 Thus, a threshold is set as a maximum acceptable value for the cumulative cost.
 Examples of algorithms to face this challenging problem include CPO \cite{AcHeTa17}, based on the concept of safe policy improvement or SOS \cite{MaCoFa21b}, which incorporates a genetic step in the training loop.
 In this paper, we focus on the Lagrangian Proximal Policy Optimization (L-PPO) algorithm, which leverages the Lagrangian dual relaxation of a constrained optimization problem \cite{RaAcAm19}.
 L-PPO inherits all the strengths of the PPO algorithm (e.g., trust-region policy improvement and first-order optimization) while offering a simple and efficient method for updating constraints.
-In literature, L-PPO has shown impressive performance in various tasks, ranging from control to games playing \cite{StAcAb20}.